Expand your business into new markets

 Choose your mode of entry

-Here are a few ways to enter a new market:
+There are a few ways to expand your business into a new market.

-Chapter 11: Where to next?
-Tools and guides by Xero
+Chapter 6: Where to next?
+Tools and guides for your business